 If you want to share your wips and finished crochet wrap on social media, please, use hashtag #mycrochetory.
 I love to see your finished project!

-BANDOS CROCHET WRAP FREE PATTERN
+BANDOS CROCHET SHAWL PATTERN FREE

 - Purchase the ad-free, printable PDF with stitch chart here on ETSY or here on Ravelry.